Powerlearnproject/se-day1-assignment-machage9603/README.md

 - **Importance:** Ensures that the AI model understands and interprets the request accurately, improving the quality and relevance of the output.
 Effective prompts enhance model performance and usability in generating useful and contextually appropriate responses.

 -Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effectiv**Vague Prompt:**
+Explain why the improved prompt is more effective
+**Vague Prompt:**
 "Tell me about technology."

 **Improved Prompt:**
 "Explain how blockchain technology works and its key benefits in supply chain management."

 **Effectiveness:** The improved prompt is more specific, focusing on blockchain technology and its application in supply chain management.
-This clarity directs the AI to provide relevant, detailed information, resulting in a more useful and targeted responsee.
+This clarity directs the AI to provide relevant, detailed information, resulting in more useful and targeted responses.